8483/notes/topics/startupMarketingCopywriting.md

 Bank 1,435% (or more) on Law Enforcement's new "BATMAN GUN"...
 The only truly non-lethal tool for police, military and security forces that's about to put tasers out of business.

-This is read as "What is this new Batman Gun law enforcement is using, and how is it going to make me 1,435% gains?"
+This is read as: "What is this new Batman Gun law enforcement is using, and how is it going to make me 1,435% gains?"

 Ask yourself 2 questions: